playgameservices/play-games-plugin-for-unity/README.md

 * [Dgizusse](https://github.com/Dgizusse) for figuring out that setting JAVA_HOME is necessary on Windows.
 * [antonlicht](https://github.com/antonlicht) for fixing a bug with the parameter type of showErrorDialog on the support library.
+* [pR0Ps](https://github.com/pR0Ps) for fixing an issue where OnAchievementsLoaded was not accepting an OPERATION_DEFERRED result code as a success.